 Compost if you can to make a great soil, otherwise use the brown bin, if you have it, for biogas.
 Don’t forget to use biodegradable bags (or no bags).

 They can be properly disposed at supermarkets that sell that kind of products.
-The small bins are usually at the exit or around cashiers.
+The small bins for batteries are usually at the exit or around cashiers.

 Hazardous waste, electronics or broken furniture: